-This article explains how to turn on or off the “Copilot Vision” feature in Microsoft Edge.
+This article explains how to turn the “Copilot Vision” feature on or off in Microsoft Edge.

 Microsoft Edge is the default browser in Windows 11.
 However, users can switch to their preferred or favorite browser anytime.
 Edge is based on Chromium, similar to Google Chrome and other Chromium-based browsers today.

-A recent feature being added to Microsoft Edge allows users to use their right mouse to circle content on web pages and on screen and chat with Copilot.
+A recent feature being added to Microsoft Edge allows users to use their right mouse to circle content on web pages and screen and chat with Copilot.

 This feature is only available in the latest Microsoft Edge Dev and Canary versions.
 Additionally, the Mouse Gesture feature must be turned on to use Copilot Vision.